-Creative Space Planning grant awards are up to \$50,000.
-Because funds are limited, grant awards may be less than 100 percent of the grant request, but no less than 75 percent of a grant request will be awarded.
+Revenue Less In-Kind minus Non-operating Revenue in the SFAC DataArts Report, formerly referred to as the Cultural Data Project Funders Report) for an annual amount not to exceed \$50,000 (for a total two year grant award not to exceed \$100,000).
+Because funds are limited, grant awards may be between 75 to 100 percent of the grant request, but no less than 75 percent of a grant request will be awarded.